National Printing Office: Functions

 Together with other recognized government printers, the NPO is tasked with the printing of Accountable Forms and Sensitive High Quality/Volume requirements of the government.
 Besides the other jobs listed above, the NPO may also accept other government printing jobs, including government publications.
 However, these are engaged in a non-exclusive basis.

 Officials

-The NPO is currently headed by Director Carlos A. Bathan (2022).
-He leads the following officials:
+The National Printing Office is currently headed by Director Nicole M. Bacolod, MPP (2026).
+She leads the following officials: